ChaoGaoUCR/DLoRA-EMNLP24/README.md

 # DLoRA-EMNLP24 Findings(to be appeared)
-The code will consist of three parts:
+The code will consist of two parts:
 1. Host-side scripts
 2. Device-side scripts
-3. Dataset Generation